Matho/refinerycms-photo-gallery/README.md

 ## Todo list

-* add support for amazon S3 storage
 * create app tests
 * show live links in admin
-* allow to check which photo is photo album preview
-* set albums public/not public.
+* create pop-up window to upload photos from pages area, like page-images
 * add checkboxes to delete multiple/all photos in album
 * stop uploading
+* add support for amazon S3 storage
 * travis, codeclimate